techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-video-playing.md

     }

-After injecting videoPlayer into component constructor ,we can now use different APIs of this plugin either to play or stop playing videos .
+After injecting videoPlayer into component constructor, we can now use different APIs of this plugin either to play or stop playing videos.

-Lets add two methods ,one for playing a video and one for stop playing the video
+Let's add two methods, one for playing a video and one for stop playing the video:

     import { Component } from '@angular/core';
     import { NavController } from 'ionic-angular';